UCL-ARC/Mutein/Pipelines/geneprot/dev_todo.md

 - Do a full test on notch1, human and mouse
 - The tests no longer work
 DONE
+- Batches are now defined in the pieline directory in yaml without the overrides
+- need to make sure the covid batch still works on hpc

 -------------------------------------------------------------------
 Sprint #2